tompos2/rcno-reviews/README.txt

 * Store book cover attachment ID to review meta for improved performance
 * Added a new Upgrader class to handle post-update functions
 * Normalized the minimum rating a book can receive as per the Google Rich Snippets spec
+* Re-worked the book cover upload modal to only allow image upload or media gallery select

 = 1.11.2 =
 * Fixed display bug in review calendar widget (an extra cell padding was being added to 1st week of March)